gaia-adm/result-processing/README.md

   - related to the fact we don't store processor execution state/result
 - currently there is no way for processor to tell the service version of the produced content.
 All result processors must thus produce data of the same version.
 Metrics gateway service may support multiple data format versions (i.e v1, v2 on its REST).
 If case of change we have to update code of all result processors.
   - if needed this could be solved by processor descriptor saying what data it produces on STDOUT and for whom
 - lack of versioning support in processors.
-New versions could add support for parsing new versions of the same data (metric/category) or new types of data (new metrics/categories).
-Support for versioning would mean processors declaring version for each metric/category in "consumes".
-Then instead of queue per processor name there would be queue per each version of metric/category.
+New versions could add support for parsing new versions of the same data (dataType) or new types of data (new metrics/categories).
+Support for versioning would mean processors declaring version for each dataType in "consumes".
+Then instead of queue per processor name there would be queue per each version of dataType.
 Result processing service would listen only on queues its processors can handle.
 Such deployment could have mixed versions of processors.
-The downside is higher number of queues - one per each metric/category key and this results in more processes in RabbitMQ.
+The downside is higher number of queues - one per each dataType key and this results in more processes in RabbitMQ.
 - logging to STDERR always ends up as INFO on result-processing service - can be solved with either using JSON format in order to transport both level and message or just use hardcoded format like "LEVEL,MESSAGE"
 - no support for chaining multiple processors after each other.
 Celery supports this.
 We could use more streams than STDOUT and processor descriptor could specify where the stream output should go (i.e metrics-gateway or other processor).